-- 45. The concept of 'ordinary market assistance' is judgmental.
-As explained in the Special Resolution Regime: Code of Practice, the Bank of England provides banks with a spectrum of assistance in all types of different circumstances.
+- which must be met by a bank both upon authorisation and on an on-going basis, include amongst others that it has sufficient liquidity and capital resources. - 45.
+In effect, these conditions mean that if a bank would be judged failing or likely to fail to satisfy its threshold conditions without relying on Government support or on other than ordinary market assistance by the Bank of England, it would normally result in resolution powers being used, assuming that use of the powers satisfies the statutory public interest test.
+Once a resolution power has been used, the Bank of England is required to make a public disclosure as soon as is reasonably practicable. - 46.
+The concept of 'ordinary market assistance' is judgmental.
+As explained in the Special Resolution Regime: Code of Practice.9 the Bank of England provides banks with a spectrum of assistance in all types of different circumstances.
 Whether or not financial assistance from the Bank of England constitutes "ordinary market assistance... on its usual terms" will depend on a combination of factors, including the terms of the Bank's operation, the circumstances of the bank receiving liquidity from the Bank, and conditions in the relevant markets in which the firm was, or would otherwise be, seeking to access funding.
-Furthermore, these factors may vary during the period that any assistance is given. - 46.
-Regulatory tools to address the problems once the SRR has been triggered fall into two categories, stabilisation tools and a new special insolvency regime for winding up banks (the Bank Insolvency Procedure).
+Furthermore, these factors may vary during the period that any assistance is given. - 47.
+The measures the authorities can take once the SRR has been triggered fall into two categories: stabilisation tools; and a special insolvency regime for winding up banks (the Bank Insolvency Procedure).